Harnessing Multiple Large Language Models: A Survey on LLM Ensemble: Methodology

-where $\log p_k(x_i\mid x_{<i})$ is the log-likelihood of $i$-token given the preceding tokens $x_{<i}$ according to model $M_k$.
-Further, a relatively complex variant of this approach is derived from a perplexity-based greedy optimization problem. \textbf{\textit{(iii)}} CDS~\cite{jin2024collaborative} ensembles the outputs of multiple homogeneous models (derived from a single ancestor model after pre-training or fine-tuning/alignment) at key decoding points (determined by a critical token classifier), enabling the utilization of their complementary advantages to enhance the factuality of the generation. \textbf{\textit{(iv)}} Focusing on a different goal, Li et al. ~\shortcite{li2024purifying} reduce negative issues during the deployment of LLMs, such as copyright infringement and data poisoning, by integrating the token-level outputs of a benign small model with a large model using weighted aggregation.
+\paragraph{Aggregation-based specific-goal methods.} Unlike the aggregation-based normal methods introduced above, which are primarily intended to improve task performance in general scenarios, there are other methods that have their own specific goals.
+These methods aim to mitigate the prominent weaknesses of a single large LLM~\cite{li2024purifying} or achieve a balanced effects (including decoding-time realignment ~\cite{liu2024decoding} and multi-objective decoding~\cite{shi2024decoding}) by \textit{weighted averaging} the token-level outputs from multiple LLMs with different characteristics.
+Among them, Li et al. ~\shortcite{li2024purifying} reduce negative issues during the deployment of LLMs, such as copyright infringement and data poisoning, by integrating the token-level outputs of a benign small model with a large model using weighted averaging aggregation.

-\paragraph{Selection-based methods.} As a separate class of approaches, Zheng et al.~\shortcite{zheng2025citer} train a router driven by reinforcement learning to determine, at each token-level step, whether the output from a small model or a potentially triggered subsequently larger model should be \textit{selected}, offering an efficiency-aware solution.
+\paragraph{Aggregation-based fine-tuning methods.} Additionally, there are methods such as Copilot~\cite{zou2025transformer}, LLMBoost~\cite{chen2025llmboost} and UltraFuser~\cite{ding2024mastering}, which consider task-downstream supervised fine tuning.
+These methods use labeled data to fine-tune multiple pre-trained LLMs based on the Ensemble Learning paradigm~\cite{zhou2021ensemble}, i.e., boosting~\cite{zou2025transformer,chen2025llmboost} and MOE (Mixture-of-Experts)~\cite{ding2024mastering}.
+Finally, they perform token-level weighted averaging ensemble during the inference phase.

+\paragraph{Selection-based methods.} These methods directly choose a token from a specific model's output. \textbf{\textit{(i)}} Jin et al.~\cite{jin2024collaborative} propose CDS, which trains a binary classifier based on the preceding context.
+This classifier determines whether to invoke an unaligned model (to leverage its factual knowledge) or an aligned model (to utilize its instruction-following and safety capabilities) at each decoding step; \textbf{\textit{(ii)}} Similar to CDS, Co-Llm~\cite{shen2024learning} employs a routing classifier to switch between a general-purpose model and a specialized model for optimal output; \textbf{\textit{(iii)}} Similarly, Zheng et al.~\shortcite{zheng2025citer} introduce CITER, which uses reinforcement learning to train a policy function; \textbf{\textit{(iv)}} Wicks et al.~\cite{wicks2025token} use an approach they termed ``agreement-based ensembling'' to select the intersection of various token information.